-Students often ask the question “but when am I ever going to use this?” in reference to specific equations and theorems.
+Students often ask the question “but when am I ever going to use this?”.
 We’ve probably all experienced The Pythagorean Theorem, The Quadratic Equation, or some other random discreet piece of math knowledge popping into our heads at random times in our adult lives.
 While the equations themselves aren’t helpful or practical on the surface, there was more going on than you may have given yourself credit for when you learned them.
-When you learned the Pythagorean Theorem, you learned how to work with proportional pieces of information in groups, to see the relationships between them and how they function together.
-When you learned the Quadratic Equation, you learned how to solve previously unsolvable problems.
+When you learned the Pythagorean Theorem, you learned how to work with proportional pieces of information in groups, to see the relationships between them, and how they function together.
+When you learned the Quadratic Equation, you learned how to solve previously unsolvable factoring problems.
 The list goes on.
 For every discreet piece of information you learn in math, there’s a network of connections in your brain that developed along with it.
 Parents often call me for upper school science tutoring and tell me that their child is having a hard time “because of the math”.
 Sometimes they are.
 Missing pieces is a real thing.
 However, more often than not, what they’re really having a hard time with is the math thinking and not so much the math doing.
-I like to think of math as a brain gym and enjoy building math muscle memory that doesn't go away..
+I like to think of math as a brain gym and enjoy building math muscle memory that doesn't go away.

 WHY CHOOSE MARQUIS TUTORING TO SUPPORT MATH DEVELOPMENT